anki/cozmo-python-sdk/docs/source/install-linux.rst

 4. **iOS** devices require `usbmuxd <https://github.com/libimobiledevice/usbmuxd>`_ in order to run the Cozmo SDK.
 Usbmuxd is required for the computer to communicate with the iOS device over a USB cable.

 5. **Android** devices require installation of :ref:`adb` (adb) in order to run the Cozmo SDK.
-Android Debug Bridge is required for the computer to communicate with the Android mobile device over a USB cable.
-This service automatically runs when required.
+This is required for the computer to communicate with the Android mobile device over a USB cable and runs automatically when required.

 ----------------
 SDK Installation